Remove Coffee Stains From Teeth At Home

 Here are some stain prevention tips.

-Brush and floss regularly.
+Dr. Mark Marchbanks suggests you should Brush and Floss Regularly.
 The most fundamental step you can take at home is to brush your teeth and floss properly and regularly.
 Keep in mind that a tooth stain can be primarily seen as an issue of accumulation — so, it’s better for us to prevent tannins from building up on tooth enamel.
 Make sure to use a brush with soft bristles to avoid further damaging your teeth.

 At-Home Kits By